CumulusNetworks/docs/content/cumulus-netq-48/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 3. Set the parameters for the agent as follows:
     - port: 31980 (default configuration)
-    - server: IP address of the NetQ appliance or VM where the agent should send its collected data
+    - server: IP address of the NetQ server where the agent should send its collected data
     - vrf: default (or one that you specify)
+    - inband-interface: For deployments where switches are managed through an in-band interface, the interface used to reach your NetQ server and used by LCM to connect to the switch

     Your configuration should be similar to this:

     ```
     netq-agent:
         port: 31980
-        server: 127.0.0.1
+        server: 192.168.1.254
         vrf: mgmt
+    ```

+    For in-band deployments:
+    ```
+    netq-agent:
+        inband-interface: swp1
+        port: 31980
+        server: 192.168.1.254
+        vrf: default
     ```

 ### Configure NetQ Agents Using the NetQ CLI